“Beep beep lettuce”

 But I have burnt within thee as a pure flame without oil.
 In the midnight I was brighter than the moon; in the daytime I exceeded utterly the sun; in the byways of thy being I flamed, and dispelled the illusion. –Liber LXV V:9

-Originally written as various responses to messages.
+This was originally written as various responses to messages.

 Anyone who’s to the point where they’re about to get the surgery have already had to deal with so much gatekeeping and hoops to jump though.
 Generally the only people who regret it are the ones where it’s botched and there’s certain surgeons we’re warned to avoid because they’re known to do that and also not listen to the patient.